bboc/s3patterns/driver.md

 title: Driver
 ---

+The **driver** is the reason and the motivation for action in a specific situation: the needs a team or organization identifies and chooses to address, and the conditions relevant to understanding these needs.

-**Definition:**: _A driver is that which motivates us into action: what is happening in a specific situation and what’s needed._
+{>> older version: A **driver** is what motivates us into action in a specific situation: the **needs** we perceive, and the **conditions** from which these needs arise. <<}

-# Responses to a Driver #

-* the response to a driver always involves the **adaptation of an existing agreement, or creation of a new one**, including:
+A driver can apply to an individual, or describe **collective motivation for a group**.
+Developing shared understanding of drivers fosters **alignment towards the motive** instead of towards our assumptions about the future.
+The response to a driver always involves the **adaptation of an existing agreement, or creation of a new one**, including:

 * changing the plan: adding a task or project
  * adaptation  or creation of a role
  * creation of a new circle
-        * driver review is delegated to new circle

-## Drivers Are Subject to Regular Review ##

-* Is the description of the current reality correct?
-* Do we still associate the same needs with the current reality?
-* Is the driver still within our domain?
-* Is the driver still relevant?
+However, sometimes we may decide against responding to a driver, because there is more important things to tend to.

+### Needs and Conditions ###

+A **need** is the lack of something that is necessary (required?) or important

+Needs are identified when analyzing a situations, and may related to the organization itself, its members, stakeholders, customers or the environment.
+Needs can be objective (physical) or subjective (psychological), and may be controversial on a social level.
+An organization's values may help resolving controversies

+Some examples for needs, from more abstract needs to personal needs:

+* revenue, profit, shareholder value, capital
+* customer value
+* autonomy, mastery, purpose
+* connection, collaboration, recognition
+* sustenance, happiness

+Each need emerges through one or several conditions.
+In order to understand a driver, we need to identify relevant and important conditions for each need, and describe them,  usually as facts or observations.

+Over time, we will develop better understanding of a driver, and, as the needs and conditions change, update the driver's description.

+We review a review whenever we review a strategies or agreements which respond to that driver.
+In a driver review we discover new or changed needs and conditions, sometimes the driver no longer falls into our domain, or is no longer relevant.

-## Sociocracy 3.0 and Lean Thinking ##
+## Drivers and Lean Thinking ##

 ### Value and Waste ###

+Lean Thinking is centered around the ideas of value and waste, both can easily be defined in relation to a driver:

-**Definition**:  _The importance, worth or usefulness of something for satisfaction of a driver._
+* **value** is the importance, worth or usefulness of something for responding to a driver.

-**Value**:

-* value is **not** an **inherent** property as it only exists in relation to a driver
-* value can be quantified by **measuring the progression** towards satisfaction of a driver
-    * value is not necessarily expressed in currency or time
-* **continuous improvement of processes is focused on optimizing the flow of value through an organization**

-**Definition:** _Waste is anything not necessary (essential) for - or standing in the way of - effective satisfaction of a driver._
+* **waste** is anything not necessary (or essential) for - or standing in the way of - effective response to a driver.

+In this context, value is **not** an **inherent** property as it only exists in relation to a driver.
+This is why value is not necessarily expressed in currency or time, but it often can be quantified by identifying metrics related to the needs or conditions contained in a driver.

 Adopting the concept of value and waste makes many tools and ideas from **lean production** and **lean software development** available to support organizations running on Sociocracy 3.0: